xoxzo/blog.xoxzo.com/content/Announcements/announcing-our-creed-en.md

 how we treat each other and who we are when we're at work change more slowly and adheres to a certain character.

 In the end, this is the core or the so-called DNA of the company.
-But unlike Automattic, we did not write it down, and I think it's about time we do.
+But, unlike Automattic, we did not write it down, and I think it's about time we do.

 The aim is to put our culture and values in writing, codify, and publicize them as a